scribe-public/sample-policies/readme.md

 ##### Do Not Allow Vulnerabilities Based On Specific Attack Vector

 Trivy/grype reports usually contain descriptions for some CVEs, like impact and attack vector.
-This policy is meant to restrict number of vulnerabilities with specific attack vectors.
-For example, to restrict vulnerabilities with attack vector "stack buffer overflow", set the following parameters in the `rego.args` section in the[verify-attack-vector.yaml](policies/sarif/verify-attack-vector.yaml) file:
+This policy ([verify-attack-vector.yaml](policies/sarif/verify-attack-vector.yaml), [verify-attack-vector.rego](policies/sarif/verify-attack-vector.rego)) is meant to restrict number of vulnerabilities with specific attack vectors.
+For example, to restrict vulnerabilities with attack vector "stack buffer overflow", set the following parameters in the `rego.args` section in the [verify-attack-vector.yaml](policies/sarif/verify-attack-vector.yaml) file:

 ```yaml
 args: